Scary Thoughts In Motherhood: “I Can’t Stop Imagining The Worst Case Scenario!”

 • Worries about serious illness: Health anxiety has always been a main pillar of worried thinking in motherhood but that has just gotten worse with the pandemic.
 Many parents notice that their days get interrupted with thoughts about their kids getting anything from COVID to food poisoning to a respiratory infection.

-What might intrusive thoughts sound like?
+What do intrusive thoughts as a parent sound like?

 Intrusive thoughts or irrational fears in parenthood typically play out in the internal dialogue you have with yourself.
 Below are examples of what these thoughts might sound like.
 If you’ve noticed your thoughts follow a similar vein of thinking, you’re likely dealing with intrusive thoughts.

-• “My child is going skiing.
+• My child is going skiing.
 What if she falls and breaks her leg?”

 • “I’m going on a business trip.
 What happens if the plane crashes?”